UniMelb-Esports-Association/UMESA-Bot/README.md

 ```

 ## Contributing
-The code follows strict standards for structure, formatting and documentation.
+The code uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) library for interacting with the Discord backend in Python.
+You can find the API docs [here](https://discordpy.readthedocs.io/en/stable/api.html).
+The code also follows strict standards for structure, formatting and documentation.
 You must adhere to these standards for a pull request to be accepted.

 ### Structure
 The [`main.py`](https://github.com/UniMelb-Esports-Association/UMESA-Bot/blob/main/main.py) file is the entry point for the program.
 It configures the bot, loads the `Bot` cog in [`bot.py`](https://github.com/UniMelb-Esports-Association/UMESA-Bot/blob/main/cog/bot.py) and then runs the bot.